Order of the Visitation of Holy Mary: Notable Visitandines

 The nuns were members of the Madrid House of the Order of the Visitation.
 In early 1936, during the Spanish Civil War, as religious persecution intensified, most of the community moved to Oronoz, leaving a group of six nuns in the charge of Sr Maria Gabriela de Hinojosa.
 By July they were confined to their apartment, When a neighbour reported them to the authorities, and in November 1936 their apartment searched.
 Nevertheless, they refused to seek refuge in the consulates.

 The following evening, a patrol of the Iberian Anarchist Federation broke into the apartment and ordered all the sisters to leave.
 They were taken by van to a vacant area and shot.
 Maria Cecilia, who had run when she felt the sister next to her fall, surrendered shortly after and was shot five days later at the cemetery wall in Vallecas on the outskirts of Madrid.

 In 2010, in honor of the worldwide Jubilee Year for the Visitation Order, Pope Benedict XVI granted a plenary indulgence to those who would make a visit to and pray in a Visitation monastery.

 Léonie Martin (1863-1941), the third sister of Thérèse of Lisieux, became a nun of the Order of the Visitation after many failures and hardships in her life.
-She received the veil on the 2nd of July 1900 at the Visitation in the French city of Caen and took the name Sister Françoise-Thérèse.
-On the 24 January 2015, the process for Leonie's beatification began and she is now known as Servant of God.
+She received the veil on July 2, 1900 at the Visitation in the French city of Caen and took the name Sister Françoise-Thérèse.
+On January 24, 2015, the process for Leonie's beatification began and she is now known as Servant of God.